weavejester/ring-oauth2/README.md

 keywords, and are specific to the website you're authenticating against.

-The next URIs are internal to your application:
+The next URIs are internal to your application and may be any URI you wish that your server can respond to:

 * `:launch-uri`
 * `:redirect-uri`